 A perfect match: Best romance movies

 Neither lead is going to be winning an Academy Awards for their performances as Calvin Joyner and Robbie Weirdicht (cue sniggers), but Central Intelligence does exactly what it says on the tin.
 A pair of childhood friends are brought together to try and stop a rogue terrorist within the ranks of the CIA.
 As Hart plays the serious one, The Rock plays up to the camera as the fanny pack-loving doofus.

 Gridiron Gang (2006)

-Effectively doing for The Rock what The Blind Side did for Sandra Bullock, Gridiron Gang proved Johnson has the acting chops for something more serious.
+Effectively doing for Dwayne Johnson what The Blind Side did for Sandra Bullock, Gridiron Gang proved Johnson has the acting chops for something more serious.
 There’s the usual hybrid of correctional facilities and sports teams, meaning Gridiron Gang is largely a retooled version of The Longest Yard.

 Packed full of inspirational quotes for Johnson to chew through, Gridiron Gang tells the story of the Kilpatrick Mustangs during the 1990 football season.
 Johnson plays a corrections officer whose heart is as big as his muscles, and although it’s a sometimes soppy affair, Gridiron Gang shows that The Rock isn’t just that guy who can spout one-liners.
 Better yet, Johnson doesn’t rely on his signature eyebrow raise.

 Loosely based on a true story of bodybuilders and kidnapping, Pain & Gain oozes Michael Bay from its very core.
 Effectively a beefier version of Baywatch, Pain & Gain features an all-star cast of Johnson, Anthony Mackie, and Mark Wahlberg all doing their bit.
 However, it’s The Rock’s role as the coke-obsessed Paul Doyle that’s an easy winner.